bilha-analytics/IRFundusSet/paper/paper.md

 ## Curating a global not-pathological label
 We leverage existing extensive literature (such as clinical literature, visual atlases and specialized guidelines) to resolve the varying definitions of what a healthy or non-pathological observation entails.
 Three rounds of manual curation determine a global non-pathological label, incrementally refining the quality of the label and eventually updating the consolidated data catalogue with this label.
 Figure 1 summarizes the steps taken to arrive at this label.

-**Figure 1: Flow chart depicting the process of curating non-pathological observations and creating the new `is_normal` label.**

 ![Flow chart depicting the process of curating non-pathological observations and creating the new `is_normal` label.\label{fig:flow-chart}](curate-flow.jpg){width="70%" .center-image}